 We did this activity during the last 10 minutes of class.
 During the class we had done other activities that had the students working with the vocabulary and practicing verb conjugation.
 So, their minds were all warmed up to use this material in conversation.

-This group is working from my Conversaciones Grades 7-8 Classroom Package, and we are currently in Lección 3, Week 12.
+This group is working from my Conversaciones Grades 7-8 Themed Course, and we are currently in Lección 3, Week 12.
 Some of the students only began Spanish this year, while others have been in Spanish for You! classes longer.
 But, it didn’t matter.
 Students learn very quickly how to create and speak in full sentences with Spanish for You!
 So, those newer students had no trouble keeping up with the more experienced.